rdbhost/rdb2js/README.md

   returns Promise

-If a `super` request was made without providing the authcode, then the request processing will ask the user for the login email and password, connect to the server for the authcode, and continue with the request query.
+If a `super` request was made without providing the authcode, then the request processing will ask the user for the login email and password, connect to the server for the `authcode`, and continue with the request query.

-If a `preauth` request gets an error from the server, then it presents the user a form for login email and password, and connects to the server to add the preauth query to the whitelist and execute it.
+If a `preauth` request gets an error from the server, then it presents the user a form for login email and password, and connects to the server to get the `authcode`, and again to add the preauth query to the whitelist and execute it.

+In either case, the `authcode` is cached in the client once retrieved.

-A simple example:
+###A simple example:

     var prom = Rdbhost.reader()
                .query('SELECT name, address FROM contacts;')